MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 ## Function Declaration
 To declare a function, follow the guidelines below:
 - Include a space after a semicolon when declaring multiple arguments.
-- Semicolons are not used at the end of a function header.
+- Semicolons are used at the end of the signature/function header.
+If you use a snippet, the semicolons are automatically added.
-- Functions are named as variables using PascalCase style.
+- Functions are named as variables using pascalcasing.
+However, this is not a mandatory rule.
-- There should always be a blank line between function declarations.
+- There must be a blank line between function declarations.
+If you format your code using the AL Formatter tool, the auto-formatter sets the blank line between procedures.

 ### Example